Clan Fletcher: Origins of the clan

-17th century
+Fletchers of Saltoun

-Andrew Fletcher of Saltoun "the Patriot" was a fierce opponent of the union with England.
+Robert Fletcher, a merchant and burgess of Dundee, bought the Innerpeffer estate in 1596, and it was his son, Andrew Fletcher, Lord Innerpeffer, a judge, who bought the Saltoun estates in 1643.
+Andrew's grandson, Andrew Fletcher of Saltoun "the Patriot", was a fierce opponent of the union with England.
 He became MP for Haddington in 1678; however, he was forced to flee to Holland for having supported the Monmouth Rebellion against James II of England (VII of Scotland).
+The Saltoun estate was inherited by his younger brother, Henry Fletcher, whose son was Andrew Fletcher, Lord Milton, another judge who became Lord Justice Clerk and Keeper of the King's Signet.